-- Container technology, also just a container, method to package an application so it run, with its dependencies, isolated from other processes.
+- Container technology is also just a container, method to package an application so it run, with its dependencies, isolated from other processes.

 - For time, web-scale players like Google using container technologies these shortcomings of the VM model.

-- In the container model the container is roughly analogous to the VM. difference through, is container require a full-blown OS.
+- In the container model, the container is roughly analogous to the VM. difference though, is container require a full-blown OS.

 - In fact, all containers on host share OS.
 This frees up huge amounts of system resources CPU, RAM, and storage.
 It also reduces potential licensing costs and reduces the overhead of OS patching and other maintenance.
 This savings on the cap-ex and op-ex fronts.